The Honorable Eva M. Clayton

 Freshman Class President

-The Honorable Eva M. Clayton describes how being freshman class president helped her accomplish things in Congress.
+The Honorable Eva M. Clayton describes how being freshman class president made her a more effective legislator in Congress.

 Challenging "Regular Order"